General Program Information

 - This sequence presumes the candidate will begin studying language at the intermediate level.

-- Early childhood candidates usually student teach in the fall.
+- Elementary candidates usually student teach in the fall.
 However, the senior spring semester is an option for those who have a conflict (e.g., with competitive sport seasons).

 - Candidates are strongly discouraged from taking any additional courses while student teaching.